Table of Contents

 The Importance of a Company History

 Company history plays a major role in establishing the core values and culture of your organization.
-Your company history is also important to:
+Your company history is also important for:

 - Understanding the challenges the company has overcome.
 The challenges that the company has overcome likely shape the trajectory of your organization within the market and define the characteristics of successful employees within the business.